 Los Lunas is a somewhat small village located in the state of New Mexico.
 With a population of 16,061 people and nine constituent neighborhoods, Los Lunas is the 13th largest community in New Mexico.

-Unlike some villages, Los Lunas isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Los Lunas are a mix of both white- and blue-collar jobs.
+Los Lunas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Los Lunas is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Los Lunas who work in office and administrative support (13.10%), management occupations (11.47%), and teaching (7.30%).

-The population of Los Lunas overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Los Lunas, 23.88% have at least a bachelor's degree.
+The education level of Los Lunas citizens is a little higher than the average for US cities and towns: 23.88% of adults in Los Lunas have at least a bachelor's degree.

 The per capita income in Los Lunas in 2018 was $25,538, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $102,152 for a family of four.
 However, Los Lunas contains both very wealthy and poor people as well.